-Fast forward: in addition to the hard fought BSc... today (2017) Macquarie University offers an extensive plethora of named degrees... in a variety of fields.Note: the contacts and interaction with the Australian Federal Government of the time, via Sir John Carrick, resulted in significant benefits to Macquarie.
+Fast forward: in addition to the hard fought BSc... today (2017) Macquarie University offers an extensive plethora of named degrees... in a variety of fields.Note: the contacts and interaction with the Australian Federal Government of the time, via Sir John Carrick, also resulted in significant funding benefits for the sciences at Macquarie.

 Original BSc poster used by SSD during the sciences revolt